loom35studio/NH-DevicesMonitoring/README.md

 The backend connects to MySQL via the `mysql2` driver.
 If the database is unavailable, a stub pool is used so the app can still start.
 Server-side helpers in `routes/` are imported using the `@routes` alias configured in `next.config.js`.
 This alias points to the root `routes` folder so the modules can be statically imported from Next.js pages.

 Global styles are in `styles/` and loaded in `pages/_app.js`.
-The interface now presents a compact gradient sidebar on the left with only icons.
-Tooltips reveal labels for **Dashboard**, **Società**, **Storico Consegne** and **Amministrazione**.
-At the bottom are a download button and a user icon.
+The layout uses a light glass effect with a sidebar on the left.
+Each menu item shows its icon and label and the active item is highlighted.
+At the bottom of the sidebar a small user section links to the `/user` page.

 The home page now serves as the dashboard.
-The previous company selection page is available at `/societa` and presents clickable cards for Elite, Pewex and Gruppo Stefanelli.
+Breadcrumbs indicate where you are.
+The company selection page at `/societa` presents clickable cards for Elite, Pewex and Gruppo Stefanelli.

 ### Authentication